Is My Furnace Blower Motor Bad? (Here Are Some Telltale Signs)

 Once you've got the voltage meter and screwdrivers sorted, it's time to grab some electrical tape.
 It's always better to be safe than sorry when dealing with electricity, so we strongly recommend simple electrical tape.
 This will help keep any wires from accidentally touching during testing and causing further damage to your control board.
 With these supplies on hand, you'll be ready to start testing your furnace control board and getting your heating system back up and running again in no time!

-1. Check your furnace diagnostics
+1. Step 1: Check your furnace diagnostics

 The first step in diagnosing a failing furnace is to check the diagnostic information available on the unit.
 This information is typically displayed through LED lights, glass ports, and access panels located on the unit.
 By accessing these features, you can diagnose issues with the furnace and identify error codes found on the control board.